albertfrutos/FSAutomator/README.md

  * **FSAutomator.BackEnd** - This is the backend of the application, where al the interaction with the automations, actions and the simulator occurs.
  * **FSAutomatior.UI** - The UI of the application in WPF.
+ * **FSAutomator.SimConnectInterface** - Interface with MS FlightSimulator, as the communication with the Sim is isolated from the application itself.
  * **ExternalAutomationExample** - An example on how you can use the DLLAutomation action
  * **Auxiliary** - An auxiliary method I used to generate the methods used by the public interface that is used by DLLAutomation.
 It connects to the MSFS SDK web documentation to get some data and generate the code.
 Not necessary.